theforeman/theforeman.org/plugins/foreman_remote_execution/nightly/index.md

     curl https://myproxy.example.com:8443/ssh/pubkey >> ~/.ssh/authorized_keys

+Note: For Katello installations, the default Smart Proxy port will be 9090 rather than 8443 in the above curl example.

 For the execution to work, the client needs to have **openssh-server** installed and configured.
 Also, **openssh-clients** need to be present, in order to **scp** to work (which we use for getting